 4.3 Affiliate membership shall be open to voluntary and statutory organisations that wish to further the objectives of the Group.
 One representative of each affiliate member organisation is entitled to vote at General Meetings of the Group.

 4.4 Affiliate members must pay a minimum annual subscription fee of £1.
 Affiliate member organisations agree to be publicly listed as ‘Our Affiliates’ on the Group’s website, and to be contacted with updates on the Group’s activities.

 5 MANAGEMENT COMMITTEE

-5.1 The affairs of the Group shall be directed by a Management Committee consisting of no less than 3 or more than 14 members, which reflects the public transport passengers and workforce of Greater Glasgow with respect to gender, disability and ethnicity.
+5.1 The affairs of the Group shall be directed by a Management Committee consisting of no less than 3 or more than 14 members, which reflects the public transport passengers and workforce of Greater Glasgow and strives to represent the communities outlined in 2.4.

 5.2 All committee members shall be elected at the Annual General Meeting (AGM) and shall serve for 1 year.
 Members shall then be eligible for re-election.

 5.3 At its first meeting after the AGM, the Management Committee shall elect from amongst its members a Chairperson, Secretary and Treasurer and such other officer bearers as the Management Committee shall from time to time decide.

 5.4 The Management Committee may co-opt full members of the Group to fill any casual vacancies that arise on the committee.
 Any member appointed to fill such a vacancy shall hold office until the next AGM and shall be eligible for election to the committee at that meeting.

 5.5 The Management Committee may also invite other interested individuals, or representatives of statutory or voluntary organisations, to serve on the committee in an advisory capacity.
 Advisory members shall not be entitled to vote.

 5.6 The Management Committee shall meet at least 4 times a year.